 1. Name the job before the style

 Design for the phone first.
-A cover that only works on desktop will not survive the Xiaohongshu feed.
+A cover that only works on desktop will not survive the Xiaohongshu or RedNote feed.
 This is where many prompt pages go wrong.
 They start with a beautiful visual direction and leave the use case until the end.
 Reverse that order.
-If the image is for Xiaohongshu notes, mobile social feeds, product tutorials, review posts, and creator guides, the prompt should make that surface visible in the first sentence.
+If the image is for Xiaohongshu notes, Little Red Book covers, product tutorials, review posts, and creator guides, the prompt should make that surface visible in the first sentence.

 2. Make the subject inspectable